How Did American English Originate and Become Different from British English?

 They involve such words as: color, honor, favor....which in Great Britain, are spelled with the addition of a "u": colour, honour, favour.

-Spell checkers for American English will flag those as misspelled every time, however, here on Hub Pages, with writers from around the globe, either is accepted.
+Spell checkers for American English will flag those as misspelled every time, however, on this writing site however, with writers from around the globe, either is accepted.

 I can see, however, that the proximity to France and the other countries with Latin-based languages is probably responsible for these particular variation.
 In French, for example, the first two examples are spelled as, "couleur," and "honneur."
 The folks in the UK got rid of most of the other "extra" letters, but not the final "u."